Inggenio/SwiftExchange/README.md

 📋 Double-table currency handling (based on W-hrung).

-📝 Built-in logging system to keep track of all requests.
+📝 Built-in logging system to keep track of all requests..

 ## Requirements